GrantBirki/k8s-discord/docs/github-actions.md

 GitHub Secrets:

 This part is important for CI/CD to pass!
-You will need to configure the following GitHub secrets as `key` / `value` pairs
+You will need to configure the following GitHub secrets as `key` / `value` pairs.

+> Note: Any of the items below with a 💡 deserve a little bit of extra attention

 - Azure Credentials
   - Key: `AZURE_CREDENTIALS`